michaelgobz/RestaurantOne/README.md

 # RestaurantOne
-Restaurant management application developed using Flask and Postgresql
+Restaurant management application developed using Flask, react and Postgresql

 ## Installation
+The project uses a monorepo structure where the ui and the backend are hosted on the same repository.<br />
+For starters, there are 2 directories to watch out for the root that houses the backend and ```ui``` directory that house the ui components that are built on [react](https://reactjs.org). <br />
+The ui needs ```nodejs v18``` to build the react components and use the ```@material-ui``` ui took kit<br />

-This project use python 3.9.12 as the runtime on the [flask](https://flask.palletsprojects.com/en/2.2.x/) web framework and [postgresql](https://www.postgresql.org/docs/). we start with cloning off github
+This backend uses python 3.9.12 as the runtime on the [flask](https://flask.palletsprojects.com/en/2.2.x/) web framework and [postgresql](https://www.postgresql.org/docs/). we start with cloning off github

+**server setup**

 ```bash
 git clone https://github.com/michaelgobz/RestaurantOne
 ```
-Then ```cd``` into the RestaurantOne folder and create virtual environment
+Then ```cd``` into the RestaurantOne folder and create virtual environment to setup the server dependencies

 ```bash
 cd RestaurantOne